A REGISTER FOR INFORMATION

 You are advised to check that your Foot Health Practitioner is registered

-Details of any disciplinary issues both pending and current are shown on this register to help you make an informed choice when selecting a practitioner.
+Details of disciplinary issues pending and current are shown on this register to help you make an informed choice.

 The Registrar ensures that matters of discipline or alleged malpractice are properly notified, and that the outcome of any subsequent investigation is displayed.
-The Registrar also ensures that any training order, suspension, or other sanction is observed and runs its intended course, and if striking-off becomes necessary, it is notified to other regulators and safeguarding agencies, as appropriate in each case.
+The Registrar also ensures that any training order, suspension, or other sanction runs its intended course, and if striking-off becomes necessary it is notified to other regulators and safeguarding agencies.

 Much of the work is routine and often requires repeat at determined intervals.
 In the majority of the cases seen and attended by the practitioner there is little or no morbidity of the leg and foot.
-In many cases, there is need for routine maintenance occasioned by diabetes mellitus, arthritic hands, eye troubles, ankylosis of the spine, obesity, pregnancy, etc. Many patients will simply have difficulty reaching their feet for routine maintenance - others appreciate the help of a practitioner who they can trust to trim and maintain their nails properly.
-Much of the morbidity that is encountered is directly attributable to the ageing process.
+In many cases, there is need for routine maintenance occasioned by diabetes mellitus, arthritic hands, eye troubles, ankylosis of the spine, obesity, pregnancy, etc. Many patients will simply have difficulty reaching their feet for maintenance - others appreciate the help of a practitioner who they can trust to trim and maintain their nails properly.
+Many of the conditions encountered are directly attributable to the ageing process.
 Hip and knee pathologies contribute considerably to the need.
-As a trained observer, the Foot Health Practitioner contributes to the health of the populace by screening and alerting other practitioners to indicated diabetes mellitus, potential ulceration, malignancies, etc.
+As a trained observer, the Foot Health Practitioner contributes to the health of the populace by screening and alerting other practitioners to indicated diabetes mellitus, potential ulceration, malignancies, and other conditions.

-Knowledge of the patient’s medical status is taken into account in order to execute the work safely and cause no medical complication.
-Hygiene, instrument skills, communication skills, and a good measure of dexterity are important to the task, as are record-keeping and regular updating.
+The patient’s medical status is taken into account in order to execute the work safely and cause no medical complication.
+Hygiene, instrument skills, communication, and a good measure of dexterity are important to the task, as are record-keeping and regular updating.
 Dressing/padding/offloading skills are essential, as is the ability to manage minor wounds.

-The need of referral of cases requiring the expertise of other medical professionals including Podiatrists is well understood and practiced.
+The need of referral of cases requiring the expertise of other medical professionals is well understood.
 Ethics consistent with the medical professions are held, recognised and respected.